arcalot/.github/profile/README.md

 You can find our general community health files like our code of conduct and contribution guidelines in the [.github repository](https://github.com/arcalot/.github).
-If you have any questions or suggestions, please use the issues in the respective repository.
+If you have any questions or suggestions, please use the Issues in the respective repository.